Metal roof

 A metal roof is a roofing system featuring metal pieces or tiles exhibiting corrosion resistance, impermeability to water, and long life.
 It is a component of the building envelope.
 The metal pieces may be a covering on a structural, non-waterproof roof, or they could be self-supporting sheets.

 History

-Lead and Copper have played a significant role in architecture for thousands of years (see: copper in architecture).
+Lead and copper have played a significant role in architecture for thousands of years (see: copper in architecture).

-Lead was one of the first and easiest metals to smelt and with a low melting point, could be easily formed watertight.
+Lead was one of the first and easiest metals to smelt and with a low melting point, it could be easily formed to be watertight.
 As a by-product of silver smelting, in Roman times it was readily available and relatively cheap.
-After the 2019 fire melted the lead roof of Notre-Dame de Paris, it was decided to restore the lead as it had been.